PantelisSfak/GHR/README.md

 </div>

 We used the adapter-transformer architecture for the Conversational Question Answering task.
-In order to model dialogue history, the GHR model was utilized as described [here](https://aclanthology.org/2022.findings-naacl.159.pdf).
+In order to model dialogue history, the GHR model introduced [here](https://aclanthology.org/2022.findings-naacl.159.pdf) was utilized.
 To reproduce our results, adapter-transformers from https://github.com/PantelisSfak/adapter-transformers.git have to be cloned and used as adapter_transformers inside the GHR folder.